-- For cart models, do not attempt to connect to a gas cylinder before the BBQ is secured properly into its cart. - Ensure that the model you have is labelled "UNIVERSAL LPG" and therefore designed to run from an LPG cylinder. - Check that all the control knobs are in the OFF position before any attempt is made to connect the regulator to the gas cylinder.
+- For cart models, do not attempt to connect to a gas cylinder before the BBQ is secured properly into its cart. - Ensure that the model you have is labelled "UNIVERSAL LPG" and therefore designed to run from an LPG cylinder. - Check that all the control knobs (including side burner) are in the OFF position before any attempt is made to connect the regulator to the gas cylinder.

-- Double check that the gas cylinder valve is securely in the OFF position before attempting to connect the regulator to the gas cylinder. - If using without a cart, attach the safety chain provided to the gas cylinder handle and to the cross brace on the right of the barbeque.
-This is to prevent the hose from being able to be over stretched. - For cart models hook the LPG cylinder onto the right side of the cart, so that it hangs vertically. - Look at the hose and regulator that came already assembled to the barbeque.
-Check that it has a rubber '0' ring seal on the regulator end of it, and connect this end of the hose to the gas cylinder.
+- Double check that the gas cylinder valve is securely in the OFF position before attempting to connect the regulator to the gas cylinder. - If using without a cart, attach the chain to the gas cylinder handle and to the cross brace on the right of the barbeque.
+This is to prevent the hose from being able to be over stretched. - For cart models hook the LPG cylinder onto the right side of the cart, so that it hangs vertically. - Take the hose that came with the barbeque, check that it has a rubber seal on the regulator end of it, and connect this end of the hose to the gas cylinder.
 You won't need a spanner here.
 Just turn the fitting in an anticlockwise direction and hand tighten as much as you can.
-This should seal it sufficiently. - The regulator should be firmly tightened to the cylinder but care must be taken not to over-tighten the connections.
-The regulator as supplied is the correct regulator for this item.

-- Ensure the gas cylinder remains upright at all times. - Should there be any concern in making the correct hose and regulator connection please contact after sales support help line mentioned at the back of this manual.
+This should seal it sufficiently. - The regulator as supplied should be firmly tightened but care must be taken not to over-tighten the connections.
+The regulator as supplied is the correct regulator for this item. - Ensure the gas cylinder remains upright at all times. - Should there be any concern in making the correct regulator connection please contact after sales support help line mentioned in this manual.